 Take this same example with a digital product that:

 b) has no advertising costs because you promoted to your existing subscribers via broadcast

 (1,000 – 0 – 0) / 17.95 = 1000 / 17.95 = 55.71

 It’s pretty easy to see why successful email marketers love email marketing; especially with TrafficWave’s flat rate monthly pricing plan.

 But What if Your Email Marketing ROI is Less Than One?

 If you find that your campaigns aren’t returning a satisfactory result, this just means you need to consider ways to improve the ROI.
 There are several options for this which include:

 Sometimes, a simple tweak can dramatically boost your results.
-George McBride made a ONE WORD CHANGE in his capture form that dramatically boosted his subscription rate for his Thai Food Cooking list.
+George McBride made a SIMPLE CHANGE in his capture form that dramatically boosted his subscription rate for his Thai Food Cooking list.